-Ahead, find out what they have to say about the outdated jewelry trends you should toss, in addition to the spring jewelry trends you should be buying in their place.
-From turquoise to colored gemstone baguettes, we have a feeling you'll be head over heels in love with all the new jewelry trends ahead.
+Ahead, find out what they have to say about the outdated jewelry trends, in addition to the spring jewelry trends to consider replacing them with.
+From turquoise to colored gemstone baguettes, we have a feeling you'll be head over heels in love with all the jewelry trends ahead.

 Out: Bib Necklaces "Heavy bib necklaces feel a bit stifling and restrictive."

-"Fab hoops in all shapes and colors (DUH) and lots of special, personal layered necklaces.
+In: Statement Hoops "Fab hoops in all shapes and colors (DUH) and lots of special, personal layered necklaces.
 I let mine co-mingle and entangle for the ultimate insouciant effect."

 Out: Fabric Chokers "We're trading in the '90s for the '70s: Think masculine-inspired signets, medallions, and hoops."

-"We're all about celebrating our milestones—big or small!
+In: Personalization "We're all about celebrating our milestones—big or small!
 With personalized jewelry, whether it’s an engraving or a specific, meaningful stone, your jewelry can signify more than just a trend."

 Colette Steckel, founder and designer of Colette Jewelry

-"I think we're going to see a bit of a pause in the use of blackened metals.
+Out: Blackened Metals "I think we're going to see a bit of a pause in the use of blackened metals.
 While I love (and will continue) using rhodium to add a bit of edge, I'm seeing a movement toward brighter hues."

-"I think one trend that is definitely 'in' this spring/summer is turquoise.
+In: Turquoise "I think one trend that is definitely 'in' this spring/summer is turquoise.
 While the stone has always been popular in fine jewelry, I'm seeing it interpreted in so many creative ways this season.
 Turquoise lights you up from within, and I love pairing it with emeralds and diamonds."

 Octavia Zamagias, founder and designer of Octavia Elizabeth Jewelry